zenrocklabs/zenrock-docs/docs/docs/testnet-guides/explore-ethereum/policy-swap.md

 ![Add Member to Workspace](../../../static/img/add-member.png)

-***Optional: Request your first key***: If the workspace has no keys yet, request a key to follow this guide.
+***Optional: Request your First Key***: If the workspace has no keys yet, request a key to follow this guide.

 3. ***Create new Policy***